0xPrimordia/Polis/README.md

 ### Frontline Caveats

 The frontline is engaged and thus cannot be swapped until there is a reprieve (see battle phases).
 There is also a check against Arete for frontline units that effects morale.
-If a character is already suffering a negative moral, there disposition is compounded.
+If a character is already suffering a negative moral, their disposition is compounded.
 All of these conditions apply to units maneuvered to frontline during battle as well as there state at deployment.